 - Faux flowers: Flowers are a great way to welcome guests.
 Faux flowers are even better because you never have to replace them.

 - Candle: Candles automatically make any space feel a bit cozier.
 Stock a few of your favorite scents and change them out with the season.

 Powder Room Perfection

 Next, let’s look at the decor.
 Like every other space in the house, bathrooms deserve decorative TLC.
 Check that the space has a nice array of art—typically one to three paintings depending on the size.
-Add a soft rug or bathmat if your bathroom has cold or slippery floors.
+Add a soft rug or bathmat if your bathroom has cold or slippery floors (and don’t forget a rug pad!).
 If you have the space, add a chair in the corner.
 There are countless ways to make the bathroom experience feel a little more personal.
 Think about your guests and what their needs are.
 It’s as simple as that.